-"Lizards were observed to be extremely common on the site." and "Three snakes were examined and were found to be female."
+"Lizards were observed to be extremely common on the site." and "Three female snakes were examined."

 Abbreviation.
 Do not abbreviate unless the full phrase has already appeared.
 Scientific names may be abbreviated only if they have appeared fully in the same paragraph.
 Never begin a sentence with an abbreviation of a scientific name.